Sections of This Topic Include

 7. Reward it when you see it

 A critical lesson for new managers and supervisors is to learn to focus on employee behaviors, not on employee personalities.
-Performance in the workplace should be based on behaviors toward goals, not on popularity of employees.
-You can get in a great deal of trouble (legally, morally and interpersonally) for focusing only on how you feel about your employees rather than on what you’re seeing with your eyeballs.
+Performance in the workplace should be based on behaviors toward goals, not on the popularity of employees.
+You can get in a great deal of trouble (legally, morally, and interpersonally) for focusing only on how you feel about your employees rather than on what you’re seeing with your eyeballs.

 8. Reward it soon after you see it